Learn How to Stop Negative Thinking

 3. Relax your mind

 These days, learning how to relax and find a moment to do so is crucial.
-The first step is to set aside some time to stop whatever we’re doing and simply take deep breaths.
+The first step is to set aside some time to stop whatever we’re doing and simply take deep breaths, as indicated by the medical site WebMD in one of its publications.

 The point is to focus your energy on your breathing for several (approximately 5-10) minutes in order to lower your guard and release built-up tension.
 Taking deep breaths will dissolve the negative thoughts in a little while.